re-data/re-data/README.md

 docker-compose up

-pip install -e .
-source .env.local

-redata --tables # create tables for redata redata --metrics # compute first metircs for your DB redata --grafana # generate grafana dashboards for your metrics

 ```

 And metrics should be ready to look at in your grafana :)
-Visit http://localhost:3000 to check them (use docker IP in case of using docker via virtulbox)
+Visit http://localhost:3000 to check them (use docker IP in case of using docker via virtulbox, grafana default password is admin/admin)

 Visit http://localhost:8080 to check airflow jobs, turn on dag in airflow, so that checks run every 10 minutes.